solacemind/solacemind.github.io/README.md

 Even lightweight technology, when designed thoughtfully, can provide real comfort and support during difficult moments.

 ### ✔ Social Impact and Tech Innovation Can Coexist
-SolaceMind reinforced my belief that technology should empower people and support human well-being and not replace human care.
+Solace Mind reinforced my belief that technology should empower people and support human well-being and not replace human care.

 ---

 ## 🌍 Long-Term Vision

-SolaceMind evolves into a global emotional wellness companion and a supportive tool that is:
+Solace Mind evolves into a global emotional wellness companion and a supportive tool that is:

 - Safe
 - Human-centered